 Procedures

 The purpose of this study was to gather data on how the use of the Instructional Conversations (ICs) pedagogy, alongside Joint Productive Activities (JPAs), impacted student achievement and academic language use in the subject of math.
 This research took place in two first grade classrooms.
 Comparison and treatment groups occurred during a sixty-minute math block, four days a week over eight weeks.
 Classroom A was the treatment group, while Classroom B was the comparison group.
 Students covered two math units, Unit 4 (Measurement and Telling Time) and Unit 4 (Operations and Algebraic Thinking).
 These units followed in accordance with the ETRC Unit pacing guide.
 The ETRC pacing guide provided unit assessments, corresponding standards, academic language cards, and sentence stems for each unit.
-Both teachers followed the same pacing guide and used the same lesson plans throughout the study.
+Teachers in both classes followed the same pacing guide and used the same lesson plans throughout the study.

 At the beginning of both Unit 4 and Unit 5, all participants were given the same content pre-test made from the ETRC unit assessments to provide baseline data on students’ mathematical knowledge and academic language usage.
 Following the administration of pretests, treatment occurred in Classroom A through weekly teacher-led IC-JPA, and the comparison group was taught in Classroom B through traditional teacher-led small group rotations.
 Both classrooms followed the same structures and timeframes for content delivery: whole group mini-lesson (15 minutes), strategy groups (40 minutes), and closing (5 minutes).
 Based on class sizes, each class contained four groups.
 Each group spent one day a week with the teacher in the 40-minute strategy group block.
 While the teacher met with their group of the day, students worked in other stations throughout the classroom.
 Following each unit, all participants were administered a posttest containing the same questions as the pretest to track academic growth between the comparison and treatment groups.